-Dassault Falcon Jet has a geographic presence in Australia, Austria, Brazil, Canada, China, Finland, France, Germany, Hong Kong, India, Israel, Mexico, the Russian Federation, Saudi Arabia, Singapore, South Africa, Spain, the U.A.E., the UK, and the US.
+Dassault Falcon Jet has a geographic presence in 80 countries, including Australia, Austria, Brazil, Canada, China, Finland, France, Germany, Hong Kong, India, Israel, Mexico, the Russian Federation, Saudi Arabia, Singapore, South Africa, Spain, the UAE, the UK, and the US.
 Dassault is the market leader in the Brazilian large cabin business jet segment with about a 60% share of that a market.

 In addition to outright sales, Dassault Falcon Jet offers fractional ownership programs.
 Its Dassault Falcon Service unit offers jet charters and fixed-base operations (or FBO) services, including refueling, terminal, and other ground services.
 The company operates from airports and facilities in New Jersey, Arkansas, Delaware, and Florida.

 Dassault Falcon Jet and its parent hope to keep sales ascending in coming years by designing and developing new business jets.
 The company's newer models include the mid-sized Falcon 2000S and the eco-friendly Falcon 2000LX, which has a maximum range of 4,800 nautical miles and is lighter and more fuel-efficient than some competitors' jets.
 Other new models include the Falcon 900 EASy Series and the Falcon 900DX.

 In 2012 Dassault Falcon Jet established a wholly owned foreign entity to cater to the emerging Chinese market.
 The subsidiary, known as Dassault Falcon Business Services (Beijing) Co.
 Ltd, is based in Beijing and is scheduled to start operations in 2013.
 In addition to these plans to expand in China, Dassault Falcon Jet has announced plans to open a service center at Moscow's Sheremetyevo Airport in 2013.
 The new location allows the company to expand its maintenance operations in Moscow, an important hub for serving Russian-based and temporary executive aircraft.
 The service center will serve Falcon 7X and Falcon 900 EASy Series aircraft.